rohankrsingh/BlogWebsite/README.md

 ## 📝 Post Features

 - **Markdown Editor**: Rich text editing for posts.
+- **Switchable Modes**: While writing posts, you can easily switch between Markdown and Normal (WYSIWYG) mode for flexible editing.
 - **CRUD Operations**: Create, read, update, delete posts (with Appwrite DB).
 - **Likes**: Like/unlike posts, with real-time count updates.
 - **Tagging**: Add tags to posts; tags are used for filtering and discovery.